<< Yesterday

 2017

-"At the end of the day, this the best country on the planet.
+"At the end of the day, this is the best country on the planet.
 My hand over my heart symbolized that I am, and will forever be, an American citizen.
 But my kneeling is what's getting the attention because I'm kneeling for the people that don't have a voice." - BRUCE MAXWELL, explaining why he knelt while the National Anthem played.

 Oakland catcher Bruce Maxwell becomes the first major leaguer to take a knee during the National Anthem in protest of racial injustice and the provocative comments of President Donald Trump, who believes owners should fire athletes for the gesture.
-In a show of support, A's outfielder Mark Canh puts his hand on his kneeling teammate's shoulder.
+In a show of support, A's outfielder Mark Canha puts his hand on his kneeling teammate's shoulder.

 2020 Facing his former team, Bryce Harper has a historic game, stroking two solo home runs, crossing the plate four times, driving in two runs, and receiving four intentional walks in the Phillies' 12-3 victory over Washington at Nationals Park.
 The 27-year-old DH joins Claudell Washington (1980 Mets ), David Wright (2007 Mets), and Albert Pujols (2013 Angels) as the only players to have a two-homer, three-IBB game.

-77 Fact(s) Found
+78 Fact(s) Found